-In time for Thanksgiving, five facts about wild turkeys
+These birds aren't just for Thanksgiving: Five facts about wild turkeys

-Turkeys aren't just for Thanksgiving feasts, however.
+Turkeys aren't just for Thanksgiving feasts.
 They are also part of our local fauna, with wild turkeys populating woodlands all around us.

 Wild turkeys are quite a bit different than the domesticated turkeys that grace our holiday tables.
 The most obvious difference is in their color.
 While wild turkeys are dark in color with some iridescent feathers, domesticated turkeys are usually white with bright red wattles, according to The Spruce.
 Domesticated turkeys also can't fly.